evsychev/MontyHall/README.md

 # MontyHalls
-Java project, which will check the Monty Hall problem
+Java project, which check the Monty Hall problem